 “My name,” said the spider, “is Charlotte.”

 “Charlotte A. Cavatica.
 But just call me Charlotte.”

 As far as possible in a fantasy, White used his research to remain true to Charlotte’s spider nature, down to the bitter end—that she would die after she had produced her egg sac, her “magnum opus,” while away at the County Fair.
 The publisher, Harper & Brothers, had misgivings about the death of the heroine in what was essentially a children’s book but “on this point [White] refused to budge,” writes Michael Sims in The Story of Charlotte’s Web: E.B.
 White’s Eccentric Life in Nature and the Birth of an American Classic.
 “Natural history could not be dodged: Charlotte’s species of spider dies after spinning its egg sac.”
 White’s choice stands the test of time.
 Charlotte’s Web is as popular and enduringly poignant as when Eudora Welty first described it in her 1952 review.
 “What the book is about,” Welty wrote, “is friendship on earth, affection and protection, adventure and miracle, life and death, trust and treachery, pleasure and pain, and the passing of time.
 As a piece of work it is just about perfect, and just about magical in the way it is done.”

-Discover more about orb weavers and other arachnids at the live-animal exhibition Spiders Alive! open at the Museum through November 2.
+Discover more about orb weavers and other arachnids at the live-animal exhibition Spiders Alive!.